hsinghuan/dg-linear-time/README.md

-# dg-shift
+# dg-linear-time

-This repository contains the code for the paper "Between Linear and Sinusoidal: Rethinking the Time Encoder in Dynamic Graph Learning".
+This repository contains the code for the paper ["Between Linear and Sinusoidal: Rethinking the Time Encoder in Dynamic Graph Learning"](https://arxiv.org/abs/2504.08129).
+Much of the code is inherited and refactored from [DyGLib](https://github.com/yule-BUAA/DyGLib).

 ## Dataset Preparation